 From what I’ve read, this is considered by music historians as a seminal moment in rock and roll history.
-Each were huge at the time or soon to be huge and their careers had major impacts on the birth and direction of rock music.
+Each was huge at the time or soon to be huge and their careers had major impacts on the birth and direction of rock music.

 This is the actual picture taken during the session.
 Jerry Lee Lewis(on the left), Carl Perkins(with the guitar), Johnny Cash and Elvis Presley at the piano and Elvis’s girlfriend sitting on the piano.
 Most pictures have the girlfriend cropped out.

-The musical we saw was excellent to say the least.
+The musical we saw was excellent, to say the least.

 The fellow who played Carl Perkins in this show was one of the best guitar players I’ve witnessed in a very long time.

-After the show we headed over to The Gahan House(see above) and then headed back to “Dalvay By The Sea” for the night.
+After the show, we headed over to The Gahan House(see above) and then headed back to “Dalvay By The Sea” for the night.

-The next day was going to be a long one, but was to start with an adventure that fell out of Google Earth.
+The next day was going to be a long one but was to start with an adventure that fell out of Google Earth.

 Thanks for reading.